discopop-project/discopop-gui-vscode/DEVELOPER_README.md

 ## Creating Releases

 -   update the version in package.json
+-   `npm install` (to update the package-lock.json as well)
 -   update the CHANGELOG.md
 -   update the README.md compatibility table
 -   create a release using the github user interface

+## Dependency-Graph

+Sometimes it is helpful to see dependencies between source files.
+[More info](https://github.com/sverweij/dependency-cruiser).

+    npx depcruise src --include-only "^src" --output-type dot | dot -T svg > dependency-graph.svg